 The BEST Vegan “Pulled Pork” Recipe

 Please allow me to introduce the BEST vegan “pulled pork” recipe of all time.
 The homemade BBQ sauce is sweet, tangy and slightly spicy.
-While the “pulled pork” is made entirely from fruit and veggies.
+While the “pulled pork” is made entirely from fruit and vegetables.

 My husband, Dan said it was the best pork sandwich he ever had.
 He honestly had no idea it was completely vegan.
 As an added bonus, this recipe calls for simple ingredients and comes together in under 40 minutes.
 So, if you’re new to trying vegan recipes, this is a great place to start.